Physical Education Reform in Public Schools

 North Carolina Public Schools and the State Board of Health

-According to the NC School Board, these physical education and health programs are being revised and implemented in order to “address issues such as overweight, obesity, cardiovascular disease, and Type II diabetes.”
+According to the NC School Board, these physical education and health programs are being revised and implemented to “address issues such as overweight, obesity, cardiovascular disease, and Type II diabetes.”
 Furthermore, the School Board supports that “the physical education course shall be the environment in which students learn, practice and receive assessment on developmentally appropriate motor skills, social skills, and knowledge as defined in the North Carolina Healthful Living Standard Course of Study and foster support and guidance for being physically active.”

 Ohio Public Schools and Health Programs